anasty17/mirror-leech-telegram-bot/README.md

 **Important Notes**
 1. This Branch only for deploying, generate all your private files from master branch.
 2. If you want to edit aria.sh or qBittorrent.conf or any other file in bot folder you must add `UPSTREAM_REPO` of your edited public or private fork else YOU WILL GET THE OFFICIAL CODE AND ALL YOUR CHANGES WILL NOT TAKE EFFECT.
 3. Use this branch to avoid suspension `OR` deploy master branch twice with same app name.
-To stay up to date don't fill `UPSTREAM_REPO`, on each `dyno restart` you will get lastest commits from official repository or fill `UPSTREAM_REPO` by your public/private fork link and fetch manually then you can update your bot by `restart cmd` and `dyno restart`.
+4. To stay up to date don't fill `UPSTREAM_REPO`, on each `dyno restart` you will get lastest commits from official repository or fill `UPSTREAM_REPO` by your public/private fork link and fetch manually then you can update your bot by `restart cmd` and `dyno restart`.
+BUT any change in requirements you need to deploy again and your bot will not boot after dyno restart, so if you have problem with this then fill `UPSTREAM_REPO`.
-4. Don't delete .gitignore file.
+5. Don't delete .gitignore file.
-5. Read all variables definitions from master branch readme.
+6. Read all variables definitions from master branch readme.
-6. Don't edit variables from Heroku, if you want to edit simply do it in config.env from gists if using gists or from private repository if added in it, then restart your app.
+7. Don't edit variables from Heroku, if you want to edit simply do it in config.env from gists if using gists or from private repository if added in it, then restart your app.
-7. Keep the programmer inside you away and follow the steps.
+8. Keep the programmer inside you away and follow the steps.

 ------